A Message from the Programme Controller

 How strange that it should have all started with that Russian choir!”
 Irwyn Davies

-After nearly thirty years of Out and About, Katie Child has taken over the presenting duties of this award winning programme.
+After nearly thirty years of Out and About, Irwyn handed over the presenting duties to Katie Child in 2021 who carries on this award winning programme.

 We should also mention that we are pleased to welcome well-known personalities, both national and local, to the microphones of Radio Redhill.
 Over recent years we have been delighted to speak to such personalities as Dame Judi Dench, Nicholas Owen, Eamonn Holmes, Chris Evans, Alex Jones, Ken Bruce and many others.